mgoldcoin/mgold/waves-client/account-management.md

-# **This Chapter includes all details about creating, restoring and singing in to your account.**
+# **This Chapter Includes All Details About Creating, Restoring and Singing In To Your Waves Account**